-Creating an anonymous investigation
+Creating a quick investigation

-To create an anonymous investigation in the Finder:
+To create a quick (unnamed) investigation in the Finder:

 - 1. Click the New Investigation button at the bottom of the start page. - 2.
 Edit the options of the investigation. - 3.
 Click the Run button to execute the investigation that you just created. - 4.
 Optional: if you want to save the investigation, press Ctrl+S or click the floppy disk icon at the top right corner of the window that displays the list of results.